beccacauthorn/beccacauthorn.github.io/_posts/2020-03-07-What-We-Can-Learn-From-Recidivism-Rates-In-Iowa.md

 ![RecidivismChart](/img/recidivismchartunit2project.PNG)

 My recommendations to the state of Iowa are two-fold.
 First, I would recommend that additional data is collected on these prisioners,  including increased data around social and economic factors.
-Second, I would recommend making changes to The Department of Corrections program created to reduce recidivism rates for prisoners who are on parole.
-As seen clearly in the chart above, prisoners who were part of this program
+Second, I would recommend making changes to the Department of Corrections program aimed at reducing recidivism rates for prisoners who are on parole.
+As seen clearly in the chart above, being a part of this program did not influence whether or not a prisioner would return to prison.